Editors

 ABOUT THE EDITORS

 Dorothy Kass is an Australian historian and an Honorary Postdoctoral Fellow at Macquarie University.
-Before completing her doctorate at Macquarie University in 2015, she was employed as a librarian and teacher-librarian in university and secondary school libraries.
+Before completing her doctorate at Macquarie University in 2015, she was employed as a librarian and teacher-librarian in university and secondary school libraries in New South Wales.
 Her book, Educational Reform and Environmental Concern: A history of school nature study in Australia was published in 2018.
-She is the author of five refereed journal articles.
-Her recent paper was published in Paedagogica Historica with the title: “New Education at Stanmore Public School, Sydney 1919: The Progressive Image” (2021).
+She is the author of six refereed journal articles.
+Her recent papers have been published in Paedagogica Historica, History of Education and History of Education Review.
 Her chapter in the edited book, Framing the Environmental Humanities (2018) discussed school nature study in an eco-critical framework.
 Dorothy was co-editor with Craig Campbell of a special issue of History of Education Review (27, no. 2, 2018).
 She is the author of several book reviews and has spoken at local, national and international conferences on the history of education, environmental history, and broader historical topics.Dorothy 2022

 Dorothy has been active in the Australian and New Zealand History of Education Society (ANZHES) since 2014, taking office as Secretary in 2020 and 2021.
 She is a member of the Australian Historical Association (AHA), and the International Standing Conference for the History of Education (ISCHE).

-Dorothy’s early education was at Strathfield South Public School, Strathfield Girls High School and then at the University of Sydney.
+Dorothy’s early education was at Strathfield South Public School and Strathfield Girls High School in Sydney and then at the University of Sydney.
 Most of her employment has been in the public sphere, primarily with the University of Sydney and the New South Wales Department of Education.
 Her research at Macquarie University focused on environmental history and the history of education.
 Dorothy has recently become interested in images and material objects as sources and subjects for the history of education.
 Her research interests include progressive education and movements for the reform of education in the twentieth century.

 Craig Campbell is an Australian historian of education.
 Researching and teaching at the University ofCraig 2016 Sydney from 1994 to 2009, he has concentrated on the social history of schooling.
 His books, several co-written, include Jean Blackburn: Education, Feminism and Social Justice (2019), A History of Australian Schooling (2014), The Comprehensive Public High School (2013), Unley High School: One Hundred Years of Public Education (2010), School Choice: How Parents Negotiate the New School Market in Australia (2009), Going to School in Oceania (2007), Education, Change and Society (2007, 2010, 2013) and Toward the State High School in Australia (1999).